V-vTK/ReactTailwind-CsharpAPI-ESP32-Docker/ReadMe.md

 Not secure by default!

-- See RLS policies from the pocketbase UI
+- See RLS policies from the Pocketbase UI

   Current setup: